FDA-MyStudies/iOS/FDA/Pods/Target Support Files/Pods-FDA/Pods-FDA-acknowledgements.markdown

 ## Crashlytics

-Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
+Fabric: Copyright 2017 Google, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-Crashlytics Kit: Copyright 2016 Crashlytics, Inc. All Rights Reserved.
+Crashlytics Kit: Copyright 2017 Crashlytics, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Crashlytics Terms of Service located at http://try.crashlytics.com/terms/terms-of-service.pdf and the Crashlytics Privacy Policy located at http://try.crashlytics.com/terms/privacy-policy.pdf.
 OSS: http://get.fabric.io/terms/opensource.txt

 ## CryptoSwift

-Copyright (C) 2014 Marcin Krzyżanowski <marcin.krzyzanowski@gmail.com>
+Copyright (C) 2014-2017 Marcin Krzyżanowski <marcin.krzyzanowski@gmail.com>
 This software is provided 'as-is', without any express or implied warranty.

 In no event will the authors be held liable for any damages arising from the use of this software.